 Looking for feedback or ui-review on your patch?

 If you're about to upload a patch and request feedback or ui-review, please link to either a screenshot, screencast/video, and/or try-server builds that contain the patch.

 Here are links to some good software that can be used to create screenshots and screencasts:

 - TechSmith Jing (free and paid version makes PNG screenshots, free version makes SWF videos, paid version makes MP4 videos)

 - TechSmith Camtasia Studio/Camtasia:Mac (useful for detailed/longer screencasts)

-Please attach your screenshots/screencasts to the bug, since the lifetime of Bugzilla will probably outlive the lifetime of some external image hosting website.
+Please attach your screenshots/screencasts to the bug, since Bugzilla will probably outlive an external media hosting website.

-After attaching your media, please flag the special UX email address (to be determined by bug 717745) for feedback or ui-review.
+After attaching your media, please flag the special UX email address, firstname.lastname@example.org, for feedback or ui-review.

 Expectations of the UX team